Son’s hilarious, shocking obituary for mom goes viral: ‘Most interesting obit I have ever read’ - NewsBreak

 (NEXSTAR) – It’s a loving tribute, even if it doesn’t always come off that way.

-An obituary for a 84-year-old woman named Renay Mandel Corren is going viral thanks to her son’s blunt, shocking, and often hilarious account of her life.
+An obituary for an 84-year-old woman named Renay Mandel Corren is going viral thanks to her son’s blunt, shocking, and often hilarious account of her life.

 “A plus-sized Jewish lady redneck died in El Paso on Saturday,” begins the obituary, which was published in The Fayetteville Observer this week.